 Start directly beneath two large pockets high on the wall.
 Using an assortment of small crimps and pockets, gain the large pockets before exiting slightly right to finish.

 To the right of Mitchless is a small (but painful) pocket and good side pull.
-From these somehow gain the pockets directly above and high on the wall.
+From these somehow gain the line of pockets and crimps directly above.

 6) Mango Power ** V4

 From a good side pull and three finger pocket, move right to another good side pull.
 From here either crimp the hell out of the small pocket and reach for the top.
 Originally graded V5 for a dynamic version that was climbed without any use of the small crimp.
 A sit start also looks possible.

 7) Sleeping Snakes * V2